-The American Red Cross said that of the $37 million it has raised for Haitian relief efforts, more than $8 million has come via mobile phone users.
+The American Red Cross said it has received more than $9 million in donations from more than 900,000 mobile phone users.

-“It’s unprecedented that we’ve received this amount,” said Nadia Pontif, a spokeswoman for the Red Cross.
+“It’s unprecedented that we’ve received this amount,” said spokeswoman Nadia Pontif.

-The giving is also being fueled by the popularity of websites like Facebook, where users are urging one another to make donations easily using cellphones.
+The giving is also being fueled by the popularity of websites like Facebook and Twitter, where users are urging one another to make donations using cellphones.

-Wireless carriers Verizon Wireless, AT&T Inc (T.N), Sprint (S.N) and T-Mobile USA have waived fees for customers wishing to send mobile donations.
+Wireless carriers Verizon Wireless VZ.N, AT&T Inc T.N, Sprint S.N and T-Mobile USA, a unit of Deutsche Telekom AG DTEGn.DE, have waived fees for customers wishing to send mobile donations.
 Carriers are also letting users know they are not taking a cut of the donations.

 “There are no text messaging fees and 100 percent of the $10 donation goes to the American Red Cross,” Verizon said in a statement.

 Manis said Mobile Giving is working with wireless carriers to decrease the lag time between when a cellphone user makes a donation and when the funds arrive at a charity.
 Donations can take 90 days to be delivered to a charity.

 “Every carrier is working through a solution to push those funds out faster,” Manis said.